Mass Spectrometry and Separations

 Agilent 6120B LCMS

 The Agilent 1260 Infinity HPLC with 6120B Single Quad MS offers robust, versatile, sensitive and selective analysis of a broad range of compounds for routine characterization of complex mixtures.
 A quaternary gradient HPLC coupled with a choice of chromatographic stationary phases (C8, C18, phenyl-hexyl, SB-aq) and the specificity of MS detection enables LCMS to cover a broad range of analytical requirements for liquid soluble, polar or non-polar compounds.
 This is bookable here.

 Agilent 1220 Infinity HPLC

 The Agilent 1220 Infinity HPLC instrument comprises a binary gradient solvent pump and single-wavelength UV-vis detection.
 Robust, reproducible HPLC analysis is provided with a single unit capable of full automation.
-This instrument is currently located in the non-synthetic teaching lab (Faraday B32 Teaching Laboratory).
+This instrument is currently located in the non-synthetic teaching lab (Faraday B32 Teaching Laboratory) and is bookable here.

 HPLC analysis is conducted using a range of available column chemistries including C8, C18, phenyl-hexyl, SB-aq phases.
 Samples submitted in a range of concentrations from <1 mg/ml dissolved in analytical solvent.
 Instrument detection limited to UV-vis spectroscopy, but this is likely to cover most analytical requirements.